janaagaard75/azure-functions-typescript/README.md

 - Rollup?
 Remember to add both Day.js and something else.
 - Pre-commit for Prettier?
 See <https://prettier.io/docs/en/precommit.html>.
 - Document the solution.
+- Validate the branch names since they are used for naming the resource group.

 ## Documentation